leonp/leonp.github.io/_work/managing-self-service-project.md

 title: Managing a project to design and install library self-service software
 img: mvp.jpg
 alt: A board with post-its of product features sorted into categories
-excerpt: "I conceived a new library self-service system, commissioned and helped run a design sprint exploring ideas and managed the project from start to finish."
+excerpt: "I conceived a new library self-service system, commissioned and helped run a feasibility and design sprint, and managed the project from start to finish."
 ---

 ## Overview

-I conceived a new library self-service system, commissioned and help run a design sprint exploring ideas and managed the project from start to finish.
+I conceived, managed and implemented a project to replace self-service machines throughout Suffolk's 44 libraries.
+The project had a small, fluid budget and tight development and implementation deadline.

 ## Background